secretstartups/handbook/communication/index.html.md

 When multiple people share equipment the following **problems arise for remote participants**:

-1. Can't hear the sharing people well.
+- Can't hear the sharing people well
-1. Background noise since the microphone of the sharing people on all the time.
+- Background noise since the microphone of the sharing people is on all the time
-1. Can't clearly see facial expressions since each face takes up only a small part of the screen.
+- Can't clearly see facial expressions since each face takes up only a small part of the screen
-1. Can't easily see who is talking since the screen shows multiple people.
+- Can't easily see who is talking since the screen shows multiple people
-1. Hard getting a word in since their delay is longer than for the sharing people.
+- Hard getting a word in since their delay is longer than for the sharing people

 The **people sharing equipment also have problems** because they don't have their own equipment:

-1. Can't easily screen share something themselves.
+- Can't easily screen share something themselves
-1. Trouble seeing details in screen sharing since the screen is further away from them.
+- Trouble seeing details in screen sharing since the screen is further away from them
-1. Can't scroll through a slide deck at their own pace.
+- Can't scroll through a slide deck at their own pace
-1. Sharing people can't easily participate (view or type) in a shared document with the agenda and meeting notes.
+- Sharing people can't easily participate (view or type) in a shared document with the agenda and meeting notes.

 The disadvantages for remote people are much greater than for the sharing people and hard to notice for the sharing people.
 The disadvantages cause previously remote participants to travel to the meeting to be in person for a better experience.